Flight paths in opposite directions

 The burden is not only on those who leave, but also on those who stay.

-"Soft heart" of the Central region
+"Softening the heart" of the Central region

-The ancient capital of Hue has been welcoming generations of students from the provinces in the Central region to come and “study hard”.
+The ancient capital of Hue has been welcoming generations of students from the provinces and cities in the Central region to come and “study hard”.
 For a long time, the journey back to school for students from the Northern provinces seems to be “easier”, because they only need to cross Ngang Pass.
 Many people choose the train, Vinh - Quy Nhon route.
-Just a small bag, with some hometown gifts, and leisurely board the train.
+Just need a small bag, with some hometown gifts, and leisurely board the train.
 The peaceful Hue station is waiting…

-It was not until she received the news that her child had returned safely that she stopped being dazed.
+It was not until she received the news that her child had returned safely that she finally stopped being dazed.
 But back then, there were no smartphones for quick interaction, no video calls on smartphones to see the other person's face clearly, and no flight tracking tools like Flightradar24...

 All connections had to be made through a public phone booth, dialing a neighbor's number and asking them to "tell mom that I've arrived."